DanielKote/Foreman2/README.md

 Dragging with the left mouse button (from an empty location) will enable you to select a group of nodes, and doing this while holding down the Ctrl key will 'add' to the currently selected nodes, while doing the selection while holding down the Alt key will 'subtract' from the currently selected nodes.

-A node (or a selection of nodes) can be moved around the graph by dragging them with the left mouse button.
+A node (or a selection of nodes) can be moved around the graph by dragging them with the left mouse button, or by using the arrow keys.
+Holding shift while dragging with the mouse will limit movement to the horizontal or vertical axis, while holding shift while moving with the arrow keys will move by a major grid increment rather than the minor grid increment.

 Once a group of nodes has been selected you can also Ctrl+C or Ctrl+X the group (copy/cut), and Ctrl-V afterwards to paste the nodes wherever you wish.
 Keep in mind that pasting nodes will deselect the currently selected nodes and select the newly pasted nodes instead.